Designing Block Messages

 Checklist

-Before shipping a contract, check the message against this list:
+Before shipping a rule, check the message against this list:

-- Does the message say what was denied?
+- Does the message say what was blocked?

 - Does the message say why?